Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: Flaring activities in early and later phases of massive magnetars

-In the ``star quake" paradigm, where gamma-ray flares are triggered by crustal defective events, when the magnetar is fast spinning down due to the gigantic magnetic breaking torque, the centrifugal force decreases rapidly.
-The crust of the NS will re-adjust to its new balance configuration, where the centrifugal force is counteracting against the self-gravity.
-In this re-configuring process, crustal defective events can be expect to be much frequent than when the NS entered the later slowly spinning-down stage (such spin-down induced star quake was first discuss by \citealt{1971AnPhy..66..816B}); in the second paradigm, where gamma-ray flares are attributes to the instabilities in the magnetosphere, the boundary of the magnetar's magnetosphere (near the light cylinder, whose radius $R_{\rm LC}=cP$, where $c$ is the velocity of light, and $P$ is the spin period) expand fast as its spin period rapidly increase.
-The magnetic field lines near the boundary will have to re-adjust accordingly, and thus to be expect to be more likely to give-off gamma-ray flares\footnote{unlike in those conventional models in the ``solar flare" paradigm, where the magnetic twist leaks from the NS interior into the magnetosphere, through the slow crustal deformation, here the magnetic twist fast expands along with the magnetosphere.
+In the ``star quake" paradigm, where gamma-ray flares are triggered by crustal defective events, when the magnetar is fast spinning down due to the gigantic magnetic breaking torque, the centrifugal force decreases rapidly; see Figure~\ref{fig:fig} (a).
+The crust of the NS will re-adjust to its new equilibrium configuration, where the centrifugal force is counteracting against the self-gravity.
+In this re-configuring process, crustal defective events can be expect to be much frequent than when the NS enters the later slowly spinning-down stage (such spin-down induced star quake was first discuss by \citealt{1971AnPhy..66..816B}); in the second paradigm, where gamma-ray flares are attributed to the instabilities in the magnetosphere, the boundary of the magnetar's magnetosphere (near the light cylinder, whose radius $R_{\rm LC}=cP$, where $c$ is the velocity of light, and $P$ is the spin period) expand fast as its spin period rapidly increase; see Figure~\ref{fig:fig} (b).
+The magnetic field lines near the boundary will have to re-adjust accordingly, and thus are expected to be more likely to give-off gamma-ray flares\footnote{unlike in those conventional ``solar flare" paradigm, where the magnetic twist leaks from the NS interior into the magnetosphere, through the slow crustal deformation, here the magnetic twist fast expands along with the magnetosphere.
 Therefore we refer to it as the ``magnetosphere instability" paradigm for distinction}.
 In fact, from our following semi-quantitative estimation we show that, the rate of gamma-ray flares in the fast spinning-down millisecond period phase is much higher than its second period phase, so that the total flare energy released in the former phase (with the time scale of days) is comparable or higher than the latter phase (with the time scale of 10$^5$ years).

 In the crust crack scenarios, let us assume that each crustal destructive event which is energetic enough to trigger a magnetar gamma-ray flare has a characteristic energy $E_{\rm crack}$.
 Denote the change in the centrifugal force as $\Delta F_{\rm cent}$ in a small interval of time $\Delta t$.
 The corresponding linear deformation of the NS is $\Delta l$, which we suppose is proportional to $\Delta F_{\rm cent}$ as where $\kappa$ is the elastic factor of the crust.
 The work done by the gravity is thus: